-Chrissy Teigen Nailed In A Hit And Run Accident, Luckily She’s Fine
+Chrissy Teigen Involved In A Hit-And-Run Accident, Luckily She’s Fine

 John Legend Responds To Mommy-Shaming And Attacks On Chrissy…

-Teigen is a regular on Twitter and Snapchat, and brought her sense of humor to what could have been a scary situation.
+Teigen is a regular on Twitter and Snapchat, and she brought her sense of humor to what could have been a scary situation.

 Chrissy Teigen tweets after hit-and-run car wreck with 'speeding loon' https://t.co/2ArSt9n6f1 via @usatoday